-- Provide advice on how to sensitively manage a situation when a staff member presents in suicidal distress - Offer support to assist both you and the staff member concerned - Discuss referral options to the CSEAS where there is a risk to life e.g. suicidal intent - Remember you can contact the CSEAS and speak with the on-duty EAO during normal office hours
+- Provide advice on how to sensitively manage a situation when a staff member presents in suicidal distress - Offer support to assist both you and the staff member concerned - Discuss referral options to the CSEAS where there is a risk to life e.g. suicidal intent - Remember you can contact the CSEAS and speak with the on-duty EAO during normal office hours please see our website for opening hours

-- Information for those affected by Suicide - Information for those in Suicidal Distress - Responding to a Staff Member in Suicidal Distress - Suicidal Distress Resources for HR Divisions/Line Managers - Refer to the Section Workplace Critical Incident in this guide relevant policies.
+- Suicide Information for those affected by suicide - Suicide Information for those in suicidal distress - Responding to a Staff Member in Suicidal Distress - > Suicidal Distress Resources for HR Divisions/Line Managers - > Health & Well-being Check In Tips - Refer to the section on Workplace Critical Incidents in this guide relevant policies.
 This task isn't easy and is challenging for managers but it is important to take the first step which is identifying any patterns of inappropriate behaviour and any deterioration in work performance and/or attendance.

-Alcohol/Drug Misuse
+Alcohol/Drugs Misuse

-ALCOHOL The misuse of alcohol and/or drugs, in general, causes problems for both the dependent person and others, including work colleagues.
-Dealing with alcohol and/or drug misuse problems in the workplace can be a difficult and frustrating experience.
-Line managers have responsibility for overseeing job performance, while balancing a duty of care in compliance with the
+The misuse of alcohol and/or drugs, in general, causes problems for both the dependent person and others, including work colleagues.
+Dealing with alcohol and/or drugs misuse problems in the workplace can be a difficult and frustrating experience.
+People managers have responsibility for overseeing job performance, while balancing a duty of care in compliance with the